hpi-studyu/studyu/supabase/README.md

 This is borrowed from the [Supabase Github repository](https://github.com/supabase/supabase/tree/master/docker)

+In case of upgrading, manual changes to the `docker-compose.dev.yml` file have to be considered.

 # Supabase Docker

 This is a minimal Docker Compose setup for self-hosting Supabase.
 Follow the steps [here](https://supabase.com/docs/guides/hosting/docker) to get started.